 Although still fairly expensive, clean hydrogen represents a highly efficient low-carbon power alternative.
 "Hydrogen can be re-electrified in fuel cells with efficiencies up to 50%, or alternatively burned in combined cycle gas power plants (efficiencies as high as 60%)."
 [Quote from - energystorage.org/technologies/hydrogen-energy-storage].
 We can effectively develop a carbon-neutral nation by diversifying our electricity sources.

 Green and blue hydrogen development can provide sustainable support for the electric grid, be used in the transportation sector or energy storage (in hydrogen fuel cells), and even as a low carbon solution for HVAC units and other major appliances in buildings.

-Utilizing electric vehicles (EVs) can increase society's access to emission-less power.
-If you want to drive with zero emissions, you also have the option of choosing a hydrogen fuel cell car (although, currently, an EV represents the less expensive zero emissions option).
+Utilizing electric vehicles (EVs) increases society's access to emission-less power.
+A hydrogen fuel cell car also produces zero emissions (although, currently, an EV represents the less expensive zero emissions option).
 With both electricity and hydrogen, ultimately the process of generating the energy must come from a low carbon or zero-emissions source in order to truly be a clean energy solution.

-The process of using electricity and/ or hydrogen in buildings and transportation also reduces the enhanced greenhouse effect by decreasing atmospheric emissions.
+The process of using electricity and/ or hydrogen in buildings and transportation would also reduce the enhanced greenhouse effect by decreasing atmospheric emissions.
 When we capture the elements before they reach the environment, we prevent the overproduction and entrapment of heat (as in blue hydrogen).
 Green hydrogen, or electricity powered by renewables, shrinks the carbon footprint of energy production closer to zero.